 Lastly, many people enjoy the breweries and eateries here, too.
 Some of the best-rated places are Corner Brewery, Arbor Brewing Company, Seva, Le Dog, and Monahan’s.

 Once known as America’s Furniture Capital, this city is now the cultural and economic center of West Michigan.
+It is an easy day trip from Chicago and other nearby cities!

 The list of things to do in Grand Rapids starts with the Frederik Meijer Gardens & Sculpture Park, which has many gardens and galleries.